Things to Know About Insuring Toyota Vehicles

 Toyota Model Factors that Increase Auto Insurance Costs

-Toyota Highlander models between 2009 and 2013 show collision claims settlement rates above the national average.
+Toyota Highlander models between 2009 and 2013 show collision claim settlement rates above the national average.
 These models will cost more to add collision coverage based on those statistics.
 Other Toyota vehicles with similarly high collision claims include the Rav 4 from 2009 to 2014; Matrix wagon between 2009 and 2011; Sienna from 2011 to 2013 and Tundra from 2011 to 2014.
 Other years of these vehicles may not exhibit the same performance and therefore won’t take a collision insurance rate hit.

-Most Toyota models demonstrate variance between model year when it comes to collision claims performance.
+Most Toyota models demonstrate variance between the model year when it comes to collision claims performance.
 Drivers interested in purchasing used Toyota models can check the IBC’s data to see how a model year stacks up.

 Comprehensive coverage protects vehicles against non-collision incidents resulting in damage or loss, such as hail or theft, to name two.
-Overall, more Toyota models perform above national average, but as with collision, certain models and years bear the brunt of lower than average performance.
+Overall, more Toyota models perform above the national average, but as with collision, certain models and years bear the brunt of lower than average performance.

 In the 10 years between 2004 and 2014, Toyota 4Runner models placed above average in comprehensive claims costs in 8 of those years.
 Highlanders between 2007 and 2014 cost more than average every model year.
 While the 2002 Sequoia placed in the average range, every other model year listed exceeded average.
 The news is similar for Tacoma and Tundra.
-Any of these vehicles carries a higher than average price tag for comprehensive coverage.
-As with collision, other models and years may place at, above or below average, usually without pattern.
+Any of these vehicles carry a higher than average price tag for comprehensive coverage.
+As with collision, other models and years may place at, above or below average, usually without a pattern.

 Known Issues with Toyota Vehicles